 - Vitamin A — on its own has a significant immune-stimulating mechanism.
 It should be taken with D3-mk7.
 When sick, you should take mega doses of D3 and A together, under the supervision of your clinician, which we talk about here.

-- Vitamin C — 500-1000 mg/day for prevention.
-With symptoms, 1000 mg of Vitamin C hourly for the first 6 hours and then 3 times daily.
-These are two of many studies looking at how Vitamin C prevents and relieves viral-related respiratory infection and the common cold.
+- Vitamin C — 1600 mg/day for prevention.
+With symptoms, 1600 mg of Vitamin C hourly for the first 6 hours and then 3 times daily.
+These are two of many studies looking at how Vitamin C prevents and relieves viral-related respiratory infections and the common cold.

 - BrocElite Sulforaphane — 5-10mg/day.
 This is shown to boost natural killer cells.
 Click here and type “broccoli sprouts” and “virus” to see the research: Effect of Broccoli Sprouts and Live Attenuated Influenza Virus on Peripheral Blood Natural Killer Cells.

 - Silibinin (aka silybin) — from milk thistle.
 600 mg.
 Reduced influenza virus replication.

 - AHCC Mushroom Complex — 1 gram (Vitacost).
 Boosts the immune system for successful clearance of HR-HPV virus infections.
 And a cell line study shows boosting innate immune monocytes.